maikeps/fractality/README.md

 ###### Fractality is a fractal generator based on regular expression.

 ### Usage:
--r <arg>	The regular expression used to generate the fractal
+-r arg	The regular expression used to generate the fractal
--f <arg>	Defines the fractal coloring function
+-f arg	Defines the fractal coloring function (optional)
--p <arg>	The primary color used on the coloring function
+-p arg	The primary color used on the coloring function
--s <arg>	The secondary color used on the coloring function
+-s arg	The secondary color used on the coloring function

 OBS:
 The arguments don't need to be in order;